T&T advance to final round on Joevin Jones brace

 Ruiz put the visitors ahead in the 36th minute as they rode the waves of a promising start.

-T&T hit back by applying persistent offensive pressure which almost materialized into goals on two occasions before Jones leveled the score in first-half stoppage time.
+T&T hit back by applying persistent offensive pressure which almost materialised into goals on two occasions before Jones leveled the score in first-half stoppage time.

 Jones fired T&T into the lead in the 62nd minute, with a solo run on the left side of the penalty area to poke a left-footed effort beyond Motta’s dive.